Massachusetts Institute of Technology

 Acoustics Consultant: Nagata Acoustics, Los Angeles, CA

-Construction manager: Lee Kennedy Construction
+Construction manager: Lee Kennedy Construction, Quincy, MA

 MIT Team: Joyand Charles, Vasso Mathes, Sarah Yazici